CodingFlex/taskflow/README.md

    - Using Syncfusion date picker for consistency
    - I could've replaced with native picker for better iOS integration

-3. **Pagination Reset**
+3. **Pagination Disabled for Production**
-   - Pagination controller resets on filter/sort/search changes
-   - Expected behavior but could cache previous pages for faster back navigation
+   - Pagination infrastructure exists but is disabled (`_usePagination = false`)
+   - Hive provides instant access to all data, making pagination unnecessary
+   - Can be enabled for API mode when needed

 ### Limitations
 1. **No Cloud Backup**